Qualifying Life Event

 - Being discharged from the military

-There are times when an Exceptional Circumstance (also called Special Circumstance) takes place that may qualify a person for a Special Enrollment Period.
+There are times when an Exceptional Circumstance (also called Special Circumstance) takes place that may qualify a person for a Special Enrollment Period (SEP).

-Examples of events that qualify for special enrollment include :
+Examples of qualifying life events for special enrollment include:

-- If someone working in an official capacity prevented enrollment, made a mistake in enrollment, gave wrong information, etc.
+- If someone working in an official capacity prevented enrollment, made a mistake in enrollment, or gave wrong information

 - If a technical error occurred or if wrong policy data was displayed on the Exchange

-- Applying for Medicaid or CHIP during open enrollment but being deemed ineligible after open enrollment ended
+If you applied for Medicaid or CHIP during open enrollment but were deemed ineligible after open enrollment ended, you may qualify for an SEP.

 - Gaining a new dependent or becoming dependent on someone else due to a court order